mathieu-benoit/istio-gatekeeper-demos/README.md

 Visit again the Online Boutique website from your browser, you should now see it working successfully now.

 Congrats!
-You have secured your mesh and your Online Boutique website with
+You have secured your cluster, your mesh and your Online Boutique website with `STRICT` mTLS and fine granular `AuthorizationPolicies`, while enforcing this secure setup with associated policies and `Constraints`!

 ### Shift enforcement left

-But now, what if you want to detect `Constraints` violations earlier in the process, without waiting for an actual deployment of your Kubernetes resources in a cluster?
+But now, what if you want to detect `Constraints` violations earlier in the process, without waiting for an actual deployment into your Kubernetes resources in a cluster?

 Let's see how we could shift left this detection!